gbodigital/docsify-gifcontrol/docs/options.md

 ## Global Config

-You can set options globally that will be applied across your entire Docsify site unless [overridden by an inline option](#inline-config) by setting the `gifcontrol` object in your Docsify configuration.
+You can set options globally that will be applied across your entire docsify site unless [overridden by an inline option](#inline-config) by setting the `gifcontrol` object in your docsify configuration.
 Below is an example with the default options.

 ```javascript
 window.$docsify = {